Britain faces long road to post-Brexit trade deals

 "Certainly the UK is going to need a free trade deal more than the other side because the UK market isn't going to be as attractive as the EU one used to be," said former negotiator Abbott.

-One of its biggest challenges will be incorporating substantial agreement on services -- around 80 percent of Britain's economy -- as trade deals tend to be more focussed on goods.
+One of its biggest challenges will be incorporating substantial agreement on services -- around 80 percent of Britain's economy -- as trade deals tend to be more focused on goods.

 The EU's recently concluded deal with Canada only included limited provision for services and maintains some restrictions over financial services access, a crucial area for Britain.